If you’re not tracking permissions and the access your privileged users have to servers and data, you could be in danger of being taken advantage of.

 Your Active Directory is a priority target for external hackers as it is the backbone of your network.
 If an attacker got access a user account’s credentials, they could potentially steal a lot of valuable information.
 Imagine the damage that could be caused if an attacker got hold of a domain administrator’s credentials…they could essentially move throughout your systems at will, causing untold damage!
 You should really make sure that the password policies applied to domain administrators are strictly followed so that you don’t give these attackers a chance at all.

 By now, you know how important it is to monitor your privileged users.
 So, it stands to reason that the fewer privileged users you have, the easier your job is going to be.
 If you only have a handful of these privileged users, then it will be much easier to detect and take action when you spot the signs of privilege abuse through continuous monitoring.

 What can you do to stop privileged abuse?

 Identify, document and report on your current privileged accounts.
 Do it for both privileged groups as well as privileged users.
 Verify group membership and nested group memberships and check user-built groups to find out who has made them and for what purpose.

 The principle of least privilege (POLP) ensures that a user only has the permissions they need to do their job.
 So, if a user changes their role within the business, the permissions they need have to be re-assessed.
 You should continuously monitor the activities of all privileged users and track permission changes to reduce the possibility of privilege abuse.
 A good Active Directory auditing solution, like Lepide Active Directory Auditor, can really help you track privilege user activities and permission changes.

-I encourage you to download and take advantage of the 15-day free trial of Lepide Data Security Platform and see how it can help you improve your privileged user tracking.
+I encourage you to download and take advantage of the free trial of Lepide Data Security Platform and see how it can help you improve your privileged user tracking.